-The Board of Directors and Management of AZZ Inc. cordially invite you to attend our 2017 Annual Meeting of Shareholders to be held at 10:00 a.m., local time, on Tuesday, July 11, 2017, at One Museum Place, 4th Floor, 3100 West 7th Street, Fort Worth, Texas 76107.
+The Board of Directors and Management of AZZ Inc. cordially invite you to attend our 2018 Annual Meeting of Shareholders to be held at 10:00 a.m., local time, on Tuesday, July 10, 2018, at One Museum Place, 4th Floor, 3100 West 7th Street, Fort Worth, Texas 76107.
 Details regarding the business to be conducted at the Annual Meeting are more fully described in the accompanying materials.
-The Notice of the 2017 Annual Meeting of Shareholders and Proxy Statement are attached.
+The Notice of the 2018 Annual Meeting of Shareholders and Proxy Statement are attached.
 Please read them carefully.

 All shareholders are invited to attend the meeting.
-Your vote is very important to our business and to our continued future success.
+Your vote is very important to our business and to our continued success.
 Whether or not you attend the meeting, it is important that your shares be represented and voted at the meeting.
-If you receive a paper copy of the proxy materials, you may complete and mail the enclosed proxy card or you may use the telephone or Internet voting procedures described on the proxy card.
-If you decide to attend the 2017 Annual Meeting of Shareholders, you will be able to (i) vote in person if you are a shareholder of record, or (ii) if you are a beneficial holder and have obtained a legal proxy, you may revoke your proxy and vote in person at the meeting, even if you have previously submitted your proxy.
+If you receive a paper copy of the proxy materials, you may use the telephone or Internet voting procedures described on the proxy card or complete and mail the enclosed proxy card.
+If you decide to attend the 2018 Annual Meeting of Shareholders, you will be able to (i) vote in person if you are a shareholder of record, or (ii) if you are a beneficial holder and have obtained a legal proxy, you may vote in person at the meeting, even if you have previously submitted your proxy.